Why won't my iPhone sync with iTunes?

 More commonly, it happens when users have media files spread across different drives and folders on their computer.
 In this case, Apple recommend users consolidate their media into one location, and have a great support article on their own site describing how to do this.

-Once you’ve hooked up the iPhone and iTunes can see the handset, click on the phone's icon in the top left-hand corner to see the Summary page for the device.
+Once you’ve hooked up the iPhone or iPad and iTunes can see the device, click on the phone's icon in the top left-hand corner to see the Summary page for the device.

 Down the left-hand side of this page, you'll see headings for each type of content that can be synced.
 Clicking on any of these will display all the sync options available for this type of content.